dotnet/AspNetCore.Docs/aspnet/mvc/views/partial.rst

   @Html.Partial("ViewName.cshtml")

   // Locate the view based on the application root
-  // Paths that start with "/" or "~/" refer to same location
+  // Paths that start with "/" or "~/" refer to the application root
   @Html.Partial("~/Views/Folder/ViewName.cshtml")
   @Html.Partial("/Views/Folder/ViewName.cshtml")